linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Part III - Company Valuation/Chapter 08 - Equity Valuation.md

 # Where:

--  $t + 1$ : is the first year after the end-time of analytic valuation;
+- $t + 1$: is the first year after the end-time of analytic valuation;
--  $CF$ : is the future normalized expected cash-flow from the first year after the end-time of analytic valuation;
+- $CF$: is the future normalized expected cash-flow from the first year after the end-time of analytic valuation;
--  $K$ : is the cost of capital;
+- $K$: is the cost of capital;
-$g_{n}$  : is the stable growth rate.
+$g_{n}$: is the stable growth rate.

 In the Terminal Value equation, there are two main problems: (i) estimation of the stable growth rate $\left(g_{n}\right)$ and (ii) the normalized value of the expected cash-flows in perpetuity.
 Small changes in these value can change the Terminal Value significantly and therefore the company value.

 The assumption that the stable growth rate is constant in perpetuity requires strong restrictions about its estimation.
 Specifically, three main caveats should be kept in mind (Damodaran 2012):